jenkinsci/electricflow-plugin/README.md

 ## Version 1.1.25 (January 14, 2022)

-- Added support folder credentials which now can be used within override credentials functionaloty
+- Added support of folder credentials which now can be used within override credentials functionality
 - Fixed Upload Artifact when using agent
 - Improved integration of CloudBees CI and CD